HaimengBai/431slides/class_20/README.md

 1. Today's Agenda
    - Chi-square testing for 2-way and 3-way tables ([Course Notes](https://thomaselove.github.io/431notes/), sections 32-33)
    - Review of material on inference for rates and proportions ([Notes](https://thomaselove.github.io/431notes/), sections 29-31)
+   - Posing Some Exercises using some Airplane Etiquette Survey Results reported at [FiveThirtyEight.com](https://fivethirtyeight.com/features/airplane-etiquette-recline-seat/) (Exercise Answers in Class 21).

 2. The Projects
      - [Task C](https://github.com/THOMASELOVE/431project/tree/master/TaskC) will be due at noon tomorrow, **2017-11-08**.